kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ##  done
 ```

-Next we will generate a KNN graph of cells that will allow us to identify clusters of cells.
+We will now construct a KNN graph space that will allow us to identify clusters of cells:

 ```r
 r$makeKnnGraph(k=40, type='PCA', center=TRUE, distance='cosine')